Rodolfo Cuenca: San Juanico Bridge

 In 1974, the Marcos administration and the CDCP tapped Japanese Official Development Assistance (ODA) loans to build the San Juanico Bridge, which crossed the San Juanico Strait and connected the two then-underdeveloped islands of Leyte and Samar.
 With a total length of 2.16 km, it remains the longest bridge spanning a body of seawater in the Philippines.

 It was touted as President Ferdinand Marcos' "birthday gift" to his wife Imelda, and it was one of the high-visibility foreign-loan projects initiated by Marcos during the run-up to the 1969 Presidential election campaign.
 Completed four years later, it was inaugurated on July 2, 1973 - Imelda Marcos' birthday.

-Upon its completion, economists and public works engineers tagged it as a "white elephant" which was "constructed several decades too soon", because its average daily traffic (ADT) was too low to justify the cost of its construction.
+Upon its completion, economists and public works engineers tagged it as a "white elephant" which was "constructed several decades too soon", because its average daily traffic was too low to justify the cost of its construction.
 As a result, its construction has been associated with what has been called the Marcoses' "edifice complex".

-In the decades after the Marcoses administration, economic activity in Samar and Leyte has finally caught up with the bridge's intended function, and it has become an iconic tourist attraction acknowledged as "part of the identity of people in Samar and Leyte."
+In the decades after the Marcoses administration, economic activity in Samar and Leyte finally caught up with the bridge's intended function, and it has become an iconic tourist attraction acknowledged as "part of the identity of people in Samar and Leyte."